TiagoDiass/introduction-react-testing/README.md

 ### [Click here to check the first video](https://youtu.be/hm6RHlOBNcY)

 If you want to follow the video series coding with me, start your project from here.
-Just go to the starter branch by (clicking here)[https://github.com/TiagoDiass/introduction-react-testing/tree/starter] and follow the instructions written there:
+Just go to the starter branch by [clicking here](https://github.com/TiagoDiass/introduction-react-testing/tree/starter) and follow the instructions written there.

 :wave: [Get in touch!](https://www.linkedin.com/in/tiagodiass)